 I am quite fastidious about how to cook beans and lentils as I do not like experiencing the common thing we all associate beans with…GAS!
-I can now feel good after eating beans and lentils because there is not all that gas and smelly farts.
+I now feel good after eating beans and lentils because there is not all that gas and smelly farts.

-So, here is what I do.
 This is so simple to do and for sure worth the extra time it takes to eat gas-free beans and lentils.

 The first very important thing to do is to wash the beans or lentils with cold water and then soak them overnight in three times the amount of water.

 Now they are ready for you to cook them.

 Here are more details on ‘How to Cook Beans’